How to Sleep Better: A Guide to Restorative Sleep, Backed by Science

 Manage Stress Before It Manages You

-Incorporate stress management techniques such as deep breathing, meditation, or a relaxing evening walk.
-These practices can help calm your mind and prepare your body for restful sleep.
+Incorporate stress-relief practices like deep breathing, yoga, or an evening walk.
+These activities help calm your mind and prepare your body for a restorative night’s sleep.

 Final Thoughts